openlibraryenvironment/lib-ncip-client/README.md

 * CheckOutItem

-#### If you want to call mod-ncip directly in FOLIO (instead of through an edge module)...authentication has to take place.
+#### Note: If you want to call mod-ncip directly in FOLIO (instead of through an edge module)...authentication has to take place.
 Use the FolioNcipClient (instead of NCIP2Client) which will authenticate with FOLIO:
 ```java
 FolioNcipClient folioClient = new FolioNcipClient("https://folio-snapshot-load-okapi.aws.indexdata.com","diku_admin","thedikupassword","diku");